Downwind Safety

 Basic additions

-1. SafeTrx or similar local tracking app
+1. SafeTrx (UK/SA) or similar local tracking app1

-3. Nutrition (water, energy gels, liquid food)
+2. Nutrition (water, energy gels, energy bar)

 4. Signalling mirror

-Cold is what will kill you
+Cold is what ends up killing you

 Planning and Weather